CristianNic/vancouver-street-trees/README.md

 # Vancouver Trees

-What are the trees in your area?
+What are the to top 5 common trees planted by the City of Vancouver in your area?

 Client developed with React, Axios, Leaflet, Mapbox, and Plotly.